 Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Recycling and refuse is collected on time Fit for Purpose infrastructure Number of complaints per-month about non and in a sanitary manner.
-Outstanding Environment collection of: Kerbside recycling <6 <6 <6 <6 Strong Community Kerbside refuse <6 <6 <6 <6 What does this tell me e?
-The number of compla ints provides an inc lication of the quality of the se rvice provided.
-This me asure also provides info ormation on problems re quiring attention.
-Recycling stations are available and accessible in urban centres in summer.
-Outstanding Environment Strong Community Recycling stations are available at the agreed locations on the agreed days and times outlined on Council's website.
-Achieve Achieve Achieve Achieve What does this tell me e?
-Available collection poi nts stop rubbish an d recycling becoming a health n risk.
-Customers are content with Council's transfer stations, Fit for purpose infrastructure Percentage of customers satisfied with their solid waste services: recycling collection, and refuse collection services offered.
-Kerbside recycling ≥80% ≥ 80% ≥ 80% ≥ 80% Kerbside refuse ≥80% ≥ 80% ≥80% ≥ 80%
+Outstanding collection of: <6 <6 <6 <6 Environment Kerbside recycling <6 <6 <6 <6 Strong Community Kerbside refuse What does this tell me e?
+The number of complain ints provides an ind ication of the quality of the se rvice provided.
+This me easure also provides info ormation on problems re quiring attention.
+Recycling stations are available and Outstanding Environment Recycling stations are available at the agreed Achieve Achieve Achieve Achieve accessible in urban centres in summer.
+Strong Community locations on the agreed days and times outlined on Council's website.
+What does this tell me e?
+Available collection poin nts stop rubbish an d recycling becoming a health n risk.
+Customers are content with Council's transfer stations, Fit for purpose infrastructure Percentage of customers satisfied with their solid waste services: recycling collection, and refuse collection Kerbside recycling ≥80% ≥80% ≥ 80% ≥80% services offered.
+Kerbside refuse ≥80% ≥80% ≥80% ≥80% What does this tell me e?
 The percentage of satisfied customers gives us an indication of the quality of service we are providing.

-Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Customers are educated on waste minimisation practices.
-Strong Community Outstanding Environment Number of school aged students waste education is provided to each year ≥ 300 students ≥ 300 students ≥ 300 students ≥ 300 students Customers are educated on waste minimisation practices.
-Strong Community Outstanding Environment Number of events Council attends to promote ways to minimise waste ≥5 ≥5 ≥5 ≥5
+Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Customers are educated on waste Strong Community Number of school aged students waste education ≥ 300 students ≥ 300 students ≥ 300 students ≥ 300 students minimisation practices.
+Outstanding Environment is provided to each year Customers are educated on waste Strong Community Number of events Council attends to promote ways ≥5 ≥5 ≥5 ≥5 minimisation practices.
+Outstanding Environment to minimise waste